dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

   * Certain MMIO spaces are still required to function correctly, so you'll need to either exclude these regions in Booter -> MmioWhitelist or disable this quirk outright
 * `SetupVirtualMap`
   * required for firmwares that need virtual memory address to be corrected, this is commonly found on laptops and Gigabyte systems
-  * Note that Icelake and Comet Lake's memory protections break this quirks so avoid it
+  * Note that Icelake and Comet Lake's memory protections break this quirk so avoid it
   * VMs like QEMU also require this quirk disabled

 Another issue may be that macOS is conflicting with the write protection from CR0 register, to resolve this we have 2 options: